EarthMC/EMCAPI/docs/players.md

       "uuid": "3ce63924-44f9-404a-93e0-2fe87a22edd9"
     },
     "timestamps": {
-      "registered": 1651299304371, // A Unix timestamp representing the time the player joined the "joinedTownAt": 1701704799323, // A Unix timestamp representing when the player joined their town, null if the player has no town
+      "registered": 1651299304371, // A Unix timestamp representing the time the player joined the server "joinedTownAt": 1701704799323, // A Unix timestamp representing when the player joined their town, null if the player has no town
       "lastOnline": 1711116371655 // A Unix timestamp representing when the player was lastOnline, can be null if the player is an NPC
     },